 Professional standards require us to accumulate all known and likely misstatements identified during the audit, other than those that are trivial, and communicate them to the appropriate level of management.
 Management has corrected all such misstatements.
 In addition, none of the misstatements detected as a result of audit procedures and corrected by management were material, either individually or in the aggregate, to the financial statements taken as a whole.
-Nine audit adjustments were proposed to update the accrued vacation, pension and post-employment heath benefit balances, assessment receivable, adjust the net investment in capital assets net position account, record an operation and maintenance reimbursement receivable, and to reclassify County assessment expenses, current portion of capital lease, and capital assets between categories.
+Five audit adjustments were proposed to update pension balances, record an operation and maintenance reimbursement receivable, and to reclassify County assessment expenses, the current portion of the capital lease, and designated fund balance.